TikTok CEO faces intense questioning from House committee amid growing calls for ban

 While much of the questioning focused on national security concerns, lawmakers also spent time on the platform's effects on mental health and how the platform can fail to prevent children from seeing harmful content.

-"Your technology is literally leading to death," said GOP Rep. Gus Bilirakis of Florida, who was joined by an emotional father and mother whose teen son had died by suicide after watching TikTok videos.
+"Your technology is literally leading to death," said GOP Rep. Gus Bilirakis of Florida, acknowledging Dean and Michelle Nasca, whose teen son died by suicide after watching disturbing TikTok videos.
 "Your company destroyed their lives."
 Chew responded that it was "devastating to hear about the news, as a father myself."

+After the hearing, TikTok spokeswoman Brooke Oberwetter said the session was "dominated by political grandstanding that failed to acknowledge" the changes TikTok has made to safeguard Americans' user data and address youth safety.

+"Also not mentioned today by members of the Committee: the livelihoods of the 5 million businesses on TikTok or the First Amendment implications of banning a platform loved by 150 million Americans," Oberwetter said in a statement.

 TikTok is already banned on federal government devices, including military devices, and a growing number of states have implemented it on state government devices.
 Federal lawmakers have introduced several bills that would empower the administration to ban TikTok nationwide.
 The Biden administration wants ByteDance to divest itself from the short-form video platform to continue operating in the country.